rglor/genome-scripts/transcriptomes/README.md

 mkdir logs
 ```

 Next use the function `cutadapt` to (1) trim Illumina adapter sequences, (2) discard reads <25 bp in length (otherwise *de novo* assembly in Trinity will fail because its kmer = 25) and (3) perform gentle trimming of low quality basecalls.
-Recent studies suggest that trimming to a relatively low PHRED score of 5 results in transcriptomes that are considerably more complete that those that result from more aggressive quality trimming, without a commensurate increase in errors (http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full).
+Recent studies suggest that trimming to a relatively low PHRED score of 5 results in transcriptomes that are considerably more complete that those that result from more aggressive quality trimming, without a commensurate increase in errors ([MacManes 2014](http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full)).
 ```
 #PBS -N cutadapt.sh
 #PBS -l nodes=1:ppn=1:avx,mem=16000m,walltime=5:00:00
-#PBS -M alana.alexander@ku.edu
+#PBS -M glor@ku.edu
 #PBS -m abe
-#PBS -d /scratch/a499a400/anolis/transcriptome/Sample_Digestiv
+#PBS -d /scratch/glor_lab/rich/distichus_genome_RNAseq/Testes
 #PBS -j oe
 #PBS -o cutadapterror

-cutadapt -a AGATCGGAAGAGC -A AGATCGGAAGAGC -q 5 -m 25 -o Brain_trimmed_R1.fastq.gz -p Brain_trimmed_R2.fastq.gz Brain_ATCACG_R1.fastq.gz Brain_ATCACG_R2.fastq.gz > logs/cutadapt.log
+cutadapt -a AGATCGGAAGAGC -A AGATCGGAAGAGC -q 5 -m 25 -o Testes_trimmed_R1.fastq.gz -p Testes_trimmed_R2.fastq.gz Testes_CTTGTA_R1.fastq.gz Testes_CTTGTA_R2.fastq.gz > logs/cutadapt.log
 ```
-After trimming is complete, use `fastqc` on the resulting files to check that adapters have been trimmed and that the newly generated fastq files look good.
+After trimming is complete, use `fastqc` on the resulting files to check that adapters have been trimmed and that the newly generated `fastq` files look good.

 Step 3: *de novo* Assembly with Trinity
 ======
 After you've conducted the basic QC steps described above, you're ready to do your fist *de novo* assembly.
-We use the Trinity package for de novo transcriptome assembly.
-Because *de novo* assembly requires a large amount of computer memory (~1GB RAM/1 million sequence reads) and generates a large number of files (~900,000) you should be sure that your quotas are able to accommodate these requirements prior to initiating assembly.
-In the script below, we will run *de novo* assembly using a high memory node via the `bigm` queue; moreover, files that are temporarily required during the assembly process are stored on the node running the analyses (`file=200gb') rather than in the scratch space, which has stricter constraints on file size and number.
+We use the `Trinity` package for *de novo* transcriptome assembly.
+Because *de novo* assembly with `Trinity` requires a large amount of computer memory (~1GB RAM/1 million sequence reads) and generates a large number of files (~900,000) you should be sure that your quotas are able to accommodate these requirements prior to initiating assembly.
+In the script below, we will run *de novo* assembly using a high memory node via the `bigm` queue; moreover, hundreds of thousands of files that are temporarily required during the assembly process are stored on the node running the analyses (`file=200gb') rather than in the scratch space, which has stricter constraints on file size and number.
+Importantly, all of the temporary files generated during the course of the `Trinity` analyses are deleted at the end of the script to avoid gumming up the cluster's hard drives.

 ```
 #PBS -N trinity_heart